Sudan: Turkiyah and Mahdist Sudan (1820–1899)

 From his announcement of the Mahdiyya in June 1881 until the fall of Khartoum in January 1885, Muhammad Ahmad led a successful military campaign against the Turco-Egyptian government of the Sudan, known as the Turkiyah.
 Muhammad Ahmad died on 22 June 1885, a mere six months after the conquest of Khartoum.
 After a power struggle amongst his deputies, Abdallahi ibn Muhammad, with the help primarily of the Baggara of western Sudan, overcame the opposition of the others and emerged as the unchallenged leader of the Mahdiyah.
 After consolidating his power, Abdallahi ibn Muhammad assumed the title of Khalifa (successor) of the Mahdi, instituted an administration, and appointed Ansar (who were usually Baggara) as emirs over each of the several provinces.

 Regional relations remained tense throughout much of the Mahdiyah period, largely because of the Khalifa's brutal methods to extend his rule throughout the country.
 In 1887, a 60,000-man Ansar army invaded Ethiopia, penetrating as far as Gondar.
 In March 1889, king Yohannes IV of Ethiopia marched on Metemma; however, after Yohannes fell in battle, the Ethiopian forces withdrew.
 Abd ar-Rahman an-Nujumi, the Khalifa's general, attempted an invasion of Egypt in 1889, but British-led Egyptian troops defeated the Ansar at Tushkah.
 The failure of the Egyptian invasion broke the spell of the Ansar's invincibility.
 The Belgians prevented the Mahdi's men from conquering Equatoria, and in 1893, the Italians repelled an Ansar attack at Agordat (in Eritrea) and forced the Ansar to withdraw from Ethiopia.

 In the 1890s, the British sought to re-establish their control over Sudan, once more officially in the name of the Egyptian Khedive, but in actuality treating the country as a British colony.
 By the early 1890s, British, French, and Belgian claims had converged at the Nile headwaters.
 Britain feared that the other powers would take advantage of Sudan's instability to acquire territory previously annexed to Egypt.
 Apart from these political considerations, Britain wanted to establish control over the Nile to safeguard a planned irrigation dam at Aswan.
 Herbert Kitchener led military campaigns against the Mahdist Sudan from 1896 to 1898.
 Kitchener's campaigns culminated in a decisive victory in the Battle of Omdurman on 2 September 1898.
-A year later, the Battle of Umm Diwaykarat on 25 November 1899 resulted in the death of Abdallahi ibn Muhammad, subsequently bringing to the end of the Mahdist War.
+A year later, the Battle of Umm Diwaykarat on 25 November 1899 resulted in the death of Abdallahi ibn Muhammad, subsequently bringing to an end the Mahdist War.